Will The IRS Audit ERC Tax Credits?

-- Accuracy Of Amounts Claimed: The IRS will likely make sure that the taxpayer claimed the correct number of employees and an accurate amount for each.
+- Accuracy Of Amounts Claimed: The IRS will likely make sure that the taxpayer claims the correct number of employees and an accurate amount for each.

 - Other Errors: The IRS may also look for additional errors made by the taxpayer, such as claiming relatives as qualified employees or receiving credits for wages paid for using Paycheck Protection Program funds.

-How Long Does The IRS Have To Audit ERC Claims?
+How Long Can The IRS Audit ERC Claims?